 Heat number markings through scale formation to mild steel

-The challenge with processing mild steel is to maintain the heat number on the material through different circumstances.
-The steel material might be stored at different conditions, or further processed, e.g. quenched, but the heat number marking must stay readable on the material.
+The challenge with marking mild steel is to maintain the heat number on the material through different circumstances.
+The steel material might be stored at other conditions, or further processed, e.g. quenched, but the heat number marking must stay readable on the material.

 PROBLEMS WITH DISAPPEARING TRACEABILITY MARKINGS

 A global steel company was searching for a way to create permanent heat number markings for internal traceability throughout the production and testing processes within a steel mill.
 For testing purposes, they take a sample piece of each rolled steel plate, and this sample needs a traceability marking.

 The samples are processed in in-house laboratories, where the strength of the steel is tested.
 Strength tests are especially important when the steel is used in structural applications such as bridges that require high-strength steel.
 If the traceability marking vanishes, the whole steel plate has to be melted again, which is an expensive process.
 The sample piece marking includes data about the type of the required impact test and at what temperature the sample needs to be tested.